 - 1. Always check to make sure you are using the most up-to-date assignment (version number at bottom right of this document). - 2.
-Submit a single zipped file, called "HW1-GTusername.zip" that unzips to a folder called "HW1-GTusername", containing all the deliverables including source code/scripts, data files, and readme.
-Example: "HW1-jdoe3.zip" if GT account username is "jdoe3".
-Your GT username is the one with letters and numbers.
-Only .zip is allowed; no other format will be accepted. - a.
-At the end of this assignment, we have specified a folder structure that you must use to organize your files.
-5 points will be deducted for not following this folder structure strictly. - b.
-Due to the large class size, we may need to use auto-grading scripts to grade some of your deliverables, to help speed up grading, so we can return graded work to you sooner.
+This advanced course expects students to submit code that runs and is free of syntax errors.
+Code that does not run successfully will receive 0 credit. - 3.
+Submit ALL deliverables for this assignment via Gradescope (for future assignments, we will use a combination of Canvas and Gradescope). - a.
+At the end of this assignment, we have specified a final checklist of the required files that must be submitted to for each question. - b.
+Due to the large class size, we use auto-grading to grade your deliverables, to help speed up grading, so we can return graded work to you sooner.
 Thus, it is extremely important that you strictly follow the instructions. - c.
 Do not include any intermediate files you may have generated while working on the task, unless your work is absolutely dependent on it to get the final result there are rarely any situations that would justify such a need. - d.
-Wherever you are asked to write down an explanation for the task you perform, stay within the word limit or you may lose points. - 3.
+Wherever you are asked to write down an explanation for the task you perform, stay within the word limit or you may lose points. - 4.
 You may discuss high-level ideas with other students at the "whiteboard" level (e.g., how cross validation works, use HashMap instead of array) and review any relevant materials online.
-However, each student must write up and submit his or her own answers. - 4.
+However, each student must write up and submit his or her own answers. - 5.
 All incidents of suspected dishonesty, plagiarism, or violations of the Georgia Tech Honor Code will be subject to the institute's Academic Integrity procedures (e.g., reported to and directly handled by the Office of Student Integrity (OSI)).
-Consequences can be severe, e.g., academic probation or dismissal, grade penalties, a 0 grade for assignments concerned, and prohibition from withdrawing from the class. - 5.
-You should submit your work by the official Due date on Canvas, the same date specified on the course schedule. - a.
+Consequences can be severe, e.g., academic probation or dismissal, grade penalties, a 0 grade for assignments concerned, and prohibition from withdrawing from the class. - 6.
+Submit your work by this assignment's official Due date on the course schedule. - a.
 Every homework assignment deliverable comes with a 48-hour "grace period".
-You do not need to ask before using this grace period. - b.
-You may re-submit your work before the grace period expires without penalty, but Canvas will mark your submission as "late". - c.
-Canvas automatically appends a "version number" to files that you re-submit.
-You do not need to worry about these version numbers, and there is no need to delete old submissions.
-We will only grade the most recent submission. - d.
-Any deliverable submitted after the grace period will get 0 credit.
-We recommend that you submit your work before the grace period begins. - e.
-We will not consider late submission of any missing parts of a deliverable.
-To make sure you have submitted everything, download your submitted files to double check.
+We recommend submitting your work before the period begins.
+You do not need to ask before using this period. - b.
+You may re-submit your work before the grace period expires without penalty; Gradescope will mark submissions made during the grade period as "late" (which does not incur a penalty). - c.
+Each submission and its score will be recorded and saved by Gradescope.
+By default, Gradescope uses your last submission for grading.
+If you want to use a different submission, you MUST "activate" it (click "Submission History" button at bottom toolbar, then "Activate"). - d.
+We will NOT accept deliverables via any channels (e.g., Piazza) besides what we have specified. - e.
+We will NOT accept any deliverables (or parts of a deliverable) after the grace period.
+To make sure you have submitted everything, verify that you have submitted something to each question.
 If your submitting large files, you are responsible for making sure they get uploaded to the system in time.
 You have 48 hours to verify your submissions!